-Southwold is an unspoilt coastal resort that is quiet and full of character - a paradise for the walker, the naturalist, the shopper and the birdwatcher!
+Southwold is an unspoilt coastal resort that is quiet but full of character - a paradise for the walker, the naturalist, the shopper and the birdwatcher!
 Situated on a hill that gently rises from the Blyth Valley, the town is virtually an island, being surrounded by the River Blyth to the south and Buss Creek to the north.
-This has resulted in limited town development, helping to retain Southwold's old world charm - see Guide to Southwold to find out more.
+This has resulted in limited town development helping to retain Southwold's old world charm - see Guide to Southwold to find out more.

-The dramatic coastline and the town's beautiful architecture make it a popular attraction throughout the year.
+The dramatic coastline and the town's architecture make it a popular attraction throughout the year.
 Southwold's beach is immaculately kept and is a regular Blue Flag winner.
 Close to the Pier the beach is mainly shingle but away from the Pier are large stretches of sandy beach and dunes.
-Also of note in Southwold are the cosy pubs (serving great fish & chips & pies) and an interesting selection of independent shops selling antiques, crafts and gifts, as well as a variety of art galleries, boutiques and jewellers.
+Also of note in Southwold are the cosy pubs (serving great fish & chips & pies) and an interesting selection of independent shops including boutiques, a fabulous bakery (Magpie Bakery) & a deli selling enormous pies!
 Southwold remains a firm holiday favourite and people come back, year after year.
-For more information on this lovely town see Southwold Guide
+For more information on this lovely town see our Southwold Guide

 For the current best deals from hotels in Suffolk please see Special Offers from Hotels in Suffolk.